D1plo1d/raves-on-rust/README.md

 **New to Rust?** If your new to Rust you'll want to install [rustup](https://rustup.rs/) before anything else!

 ### Raspberry Pi Receiver

+#### Wiring

+First wire your LEDs to your Raspberry Pi by following the wiring instructions at: https://pimylifeup.com/raspberry-pi-led-strip-apa102/

+#### Installation

 To build and upload the OSC LED receiver to a Pi: